-Romanian subsamples follow similar patterns as those in the combined full sample in Table 3.
-In both countries, having a relative or friend abroad is associated with about a 4.5 point increase in the civic engagement index.27 When we include remittances receipt in Models (3)-(4) and (7)-(8), the coefficient estimate for Bulgaria is 4.2 and is about 4.7 for Romania.
+Table 4 shows the results by country (Panel A), gender (Panel B), and urban/rural location (Panel C).
+Panel A in Table 4 demonstrates that the results for the Bulgarian and Romanian subsamples follow similar patterns as those in the combined full sample in Table 3.
+In both countries, having a relative or friend abroad is associated with about a 4.5 point increase in the civic engagement index.
+When we include remittances receipt in Models (3)-(4) and (7)-(8), the coefficient estimate for relatives and friends abroad is 4.2 for Bulgaria and is about 4.7 for Romania.

 Panel B in Table 4 suggests that the link between being left behind and pro-social behavior is stronger among females.
-Panel C in Table 4 reveals that the relationship between civic engagement and relatives or friends abroad is stronger in cities than in the rural sample (the coefficient estimate is 5.3-5.8 compared with 3.5-3.7 in the rural sample).
-The remittances control is statistically insignificant in the urban sample, but is positive and marginally statistically significant after controlling for employment status in the urban sample, suggesting that the financial transfer buttresses the main association between having relatives and friends abroad and pro-social behavior for this particular subgroup.
+Panel C in Table 4 reveals that the relationship between civic engagement and relatives or friends abroad is stronger in cities than in the rural areas (the coefficient estimate is 5.3-5.8 compared with 3.5-3.7 in the rural sample).
+The coefficient estimate for the remittances control is statistically insignificant in the urban group, but is positive and marginally statistically